uib/iam-scim/test1.md

 * If we don't store a record for employee {id}, ignore the message
 * otherwise request the resource `GET /dfo/ansatte/{id}`
 * Compare response with the data we have stored.
-If anything has changed update and propegate change thoughout iga.
+If anything has changed update and propagate change throughout the IGA.
 * If the change involves any of the attributes exposed in SCIM emit update message.

-When the IGA received the message about stilling (postion in English):
+When the IGA received the message about stilling (position in English):

 * request the position resource `GET /dfo/stillinger/{id}`
 * if we knew about this position before, compare with old